VGVentures/very_good_engineering/src/content/docs/routing/routing.md

 :::

 The `go` and `push` methods will both add the new page to the navigation stack, but `push` only adds the page to the stack.
 Using `go` will push the entire route to the stack.
 For example: The user is on the home page (`/`) and `go` is used to navigate the user directly to the `/flutter/news` route.
 If the user navigates backwards, the current route would be `/flutter`.
 If the user was `push`ed to the `/flutter/news` route instead, the back button would take the user to the `/` route.

+Using `go` will also ensure that the back button in your app's `AppBar` will function as expected.
+The parent `GoRoute`s in your `GoRouter`, meaning that the route's `path` starts with a `/`, will not display a back button in their `AppBar`.
+Using sub-routes correctly removes the need to manually handle the back button functionality.

 :::note
 In a Flutter web app, the browser's back button will still function as usual regardless of the navigation method that is used.